hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `image_cleaner_interval_hours` - (Optional) Specifies the interval in hours when images should be cleaned up.
 Defaults to `48`.

--> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/EnableImageCleanerPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/image-cleaner) for more information.

 * `ingress_application_gateway` - (Optional) A `ingress_application_gateway` block as defined below.

 -> **Note:** Since the Application Gateway is deployed inside a Virtual Network, users (and Service Principals) that are operating the Application Gateway must have the `Microsoft.Network/virtualNetworks/subnets/join/action` permission on the Virtual Network or Subnet.
 For more details, please visit [Virtual Network Permission](https://learn.microsoft.com/en-us/azure/application-gateway/configuration-infrastructure#virtual-network-permission).